The beaches are stunning, however, it’s these little critters that will leave you with a lasting memory of Rottnest.

 There are many activities that can be undertaken while staying on Rottnest Island, and although all of them would be worthwhile and fun they all come at an extra cost, all of which tend to add up.

-We participated in a lot of the free activities such as the Rottnest Island Volunteers guided walks, the Museums and Galleries.
+We participated in a lot of the free activities such as the Rottnest Island Volunteers guided walks, and the Museums and the Galleries.
 We also took a Discovery Tour and the Lighthouse tour (Wadjemup Lighthouse).
 And made a point of checking out the NZ fur seal colony from the wonderful viewing platform at Cathedral Rocks on the West End of the island.
 There is much more such as:

 - Subsea explorer – glass bottom boat ride